 Furthermore, events are organized on a monthly basis.
-Not only is there a children’s playground, the shopping center will organize activities to entertain them while their parents do their shopping.
+Not only is there a children’s playground, but the shopping center will also organize activities to entertain them while their parents do their shopping.

 There are also DIY decoration activities, and cooking classes with starred chefs such as Cyril Lignac, Norbert Tarayre and Ruben Sarfati from the Top Chef cooking show.